-When teenagers and adults assume certain sitting positions, this can cause the front, side, and knee airbags to deactivate.
-The indicator lamp for the front passenger airbags lights up when this occurs.
+The front and side airbags can also be deactivated by adolescents and adults sitting in certain positions; the indicator lamp for the front passenger airbags comes on.
 In such cases, the passenger should change his or her sitting position so that the front passenger airbags are activated and the indicator lamp goes out.
 If the desired airbag status cannot be achieved by changing the sitting position, transport the relevant passenger on a rear seat.
 Do not attach covers, cushions, ball mats or other items to the front passenger seat unless they are specifically recommended by the manufacturer of your MINI.

-- Do not place items on the front passenger seat. - Do not place items under the seat which could press against the seat from below.
+Do not place items under the seat which could press against the seat from below.
+Otherwise, a correct analysis of the seat cushion is not ensured.